Invasive Parathyroid Surgery Video. (MIRP Parathyroid Operation)

 four glands.
 Also, we evaluate the entire thyroid through this small

 incision.
-Most of our operations are done through incisions less
+Most of our operations are done through incisions that are 1 inch.

 This Sestamibi Scan is Great Quality and Clearly